 AN INTIMATE & INTERACTIVE RESTAURANT

 From the moment you walk through the door, you can tell Junction is different.
 The AAA Four Diamond and Wine Spectator Award certified, Junction, is a destination in itself.
-A warm, comfortable setting provides the backdrop for a dramatic meal, orchestrated down to the finest detail by our talented chefs.
 The open kitchen offers a behind-the-scenes view of the artistry that goes into each plate.
 Some dishes are even prepared tableside for a more interactive restaurant experience.

 RESERVATIONS HIGHLY RECOMMENDED.